My take on an affordable DIY screen printing exposure unit

 - Fast exposure times

-- No halogen bulbs creating unnecessary heat
+- No halogen bulbs creating unnecessary heat and a fire hazard

 - Vacuum bagging system is cumbersome and slow